Costa RicaOfficial Name: Republic of Costa Rica

 If you are arrested in Costa Rica, authorities are required to notify the U.S. Embassy of your arrest.
 If you are concerned that the Department of State may not be aware of your situation, you should request the police or prison officials to notify the U.S. Embassy of your arrest.

-Land Ownership and Shoreline Property: U.S. citizens are urged to use extreme caution when making real estate purchases or investments, to consult with reputable legal counsel, and to investigate thoroughly all aspects before entering into a contract.
+SPECIAL CIRCUMSTANCES: U.S. citizens are urged to use extreme caution when making real estate purchases or investments, to consult with reputable legal counsel, and to investigate thoroughly all aspects before entering into a contract.
 Civil archives recording land title are at times incomplete or contradictory.
-Check the Embassy website for a list of local lawyers.
+Check the Embassy’s website for a list of local lawyers.
 You also are encouraged to review the Investment Climate Statement for Costa Rica on the State Department’s website.
 Coastal land within 50 meters of the high tide line is open to the public and therefore closed to development, and construction on the next 150 meters inland is possible only with the approval of the local municipality.
 Expropriation of private land by the government without compensation considered adequate or prompt has hurt some U.S. investors.

 Squatters: Organized squatter groups have invaded properties in various parts of the country.